 The king is almost never seen without one of his loyal hounds, massive white beasts as powerful as wolves.
 The breed, created by Lucius I and unique to Tenebrae, may only be owned by the royal family.
 Superstition holds that other beasts know to fear the royal hounds, and dare not attack the king while one is present.

-The hound is the final partner in the royal conspiracy, the werewolf Ada.
-Like Lucius, she was the first of her kind in Alm; she seems to be a freak accident caused by his ritual.
-Proud of her power but uncertain of her existence, she ultimately chose to remain at his side.
+The hound is the final partner in the royal conspiracy, a werewolf simply known as Ada.
+Like Lucius, she was the first of her kind in Alm; a royal hound who tried to protect the King from his Shadow Rift, her transformation was an unexpected consequence of the ritual.
+Proud of her power but uncertain of her existence, she ultimately chose to remain loyal to him.

 Stern and sensible, Ada prefers to stay in her animal form to keep watch over the others.
 However, she is often the one to handle mundane matters while the King broods and the Queen enjoys her distractions.
 In private, she is an equal partner in their relationship, though the King is mostly disinterested in physical affection.